Jackie Robinson Stadium

 Jackie Robinson Stadium is a college baseball baseball park located in Los Angeles, California.
 It serves as the home field of the UCLA Bruins, who compete in the Big Ten Conference.
 The stadium opened in 1981 and has a seating capacity of 1,820.

 The stadium is named in honor of Jackie Robinson (1919–1972), a UCLA alumnus and civil rights pioneer who broke Major League Baseball’s color barrier in 1947 with the Brooklyn Dodgers.
 Robinson attended UCLA from 1939 to 1941 and was the university's first athlete to earn varsity letters in four sports: baseball, basketball, football, and track.

 Robinson went on to play ten seasons for the Dodgers, earning Rookie of the Year honors in 1947 and the National League MVP in 1949.
 He helped lead Brooklyn to six National League pennants and one World Series championship in 1955.
 He stole home 19 times in his career—still the modern Major League record.

-In recognition of his impact, Robinson’s number 42 was retired across all Major League teams in 1997, the first number to be universally retired in professional sports.
-A statue and mural of Robinson are located at the stadium’s entrance concourse.
+In recognition of his impact, Robinson's number 42 was retired across all Major League teams in 1997, the first number to be universally retired in professional sports.
+A statue and mural of Robinson are located at the stadium's entrance concourse.

 Set at an elevation of approximately 360 ft above sea level, the diamond is aligned nearly true north (home plate to center field), offering a traditional layout.
 The stadium should not be confused with the Jackie Robinson Memorial Field, dedicated in 1988 at Brookside Park in Pasadena, California, adjacent to the Rose Bowl.

 History

-Jackie Robinson Stadium was built on the site formerly known as Sawtelle Field, near the West Los Angeles VA Medical Center, just west of the San Diego Freeway (Interstate 405) and about 1 mi southwest of UCLA’s main campus.
+Jackie Robinson Stadium was built on the site formerly known as Sawtelle Field, near the West Los Angeles VA Medical Center, just west of the San Diego Freeway (Interstate 405) and about 1 mi southwest of UCLA's main campus.
 It replaced Joe E. Brown Field, the Bruins’ previous baseball venue, which was demolished in the 1960s to make way for the construction of Pauley Pavilion.
-Real estate entrepreneur Hoyt Pardee (UCLA '41), a classmate of Robinson’s, donated funds for the new field and requested it be named in Jackie’s honor.
-As reported in the Daily Bruin, Pardee stated, “I admired Jackie Robinson as a fellow classmate for his exploits on the gridiron, the baseball diamond, the court and on the track.”
+Real estate entrepreneur Hoyt Pardee (UCLA '41), a classmate of Robinson's, donated funds for the new field and requested it be named in Jackie's honor.
+As reported in the Daily Bruin, Pardee stated, “I admired Jackie Robinson as a classmate for his exploits on the gridiron, the baseball diamond, the court and on the track.”

-In the mid-1980s, Jackie’s brother Mack Robinson took up the mission of ensuring his legacy would be visibly honored on campus.
+In the mid-1980s, Jackie's brother Mack Robinson took up the mission of ensuring his legacy would be visibly honored on campus.
 After attempts to install a statue in their hometown of Pasadena were unsuccessful, Mack established a nonprofit organization, raised $100,000, and commissioned sculptor Richard H. Ellis to create a bronze statue of Jackie.
 The statue was placed at the entrance of Jackie Robinson Stadium, making the venue not only a home for Bruin baseball but also a living tribute to one of the most impactful figures in American sports history.